GlareDB/glaredb/CONTRIBUTING.md

 Step 3: Execute against a running postgres instance.

 For this, ensure you have a Postgres instance running.
-For example, with docker:
+For example, with docker[^1]:

 ``` shell
 docker run --rm --name "my_postgres" -p 5432:5432 -e POSTGRES_HOST_AUTH_METHOD=trust -d postgres:14